-- 1. Pre-mix Part A before adding Part B. Mix Part A for at least one minute with a stir stick making sure to scrape the bottom and sides of the container mixing any settled pigment to ensure uniform color. - 2.
-Add Part B to Part A using a stir stick to remove all of Part B from the sides and bottom of the container as the hardener is very thick and sticky. - 3.
-Mix Part A and B on low speed with a paint power mixer attached to a drill.
-Add a half or a full quart of water using the empty quart container from Part B per gallon of paint mixed.
-An acid etched floor typically should be reduced with a quart of water for the paint to penetrate deeper into the pores.
+1. Pre-mix Part A before adding Part B. Mix Part A for at least one minute with a stir stick making sure to scrape the bottom and sides of the container mixing any settled pigment to ensure uniform color.

+2. Add Part B to Part A using a stir stick to remove all of Part B from the sides and bottom of the container as the hardener is very thick and sticky.

+3. Mix Part A and B on low speed with a paint power mixer attached to a drill.
+Add a half or a full quart of water using the empty quart container from Part B per gallon of coating mixed.
+An acid etched floor typically should be reduced with a quart of water for the coating to penetrate deeper into the pores.
 If the floor is media blasted or grinded, a half quart of water will be sufficient.
-The addition of water also helps the paint flow and spread easier as the paint is very thick before water is added.
+The addition of water also helps the coating flow and spread easier as the coating is very thick before water is added.

-STEP 7 - ADDING AN ANTI-SLIP FINISH (OPTIONAL)
+STEP 7: ADDING AN ANTI-SLIP FINISH (OPTIONAL)

-If you would like to add an anti-slip finish you can purchase an additive that is found in the paint department from your local hardware store.
-This additive should be added to the first coat of floor paint and after step 3 of "Mixing The Paint" above.
-Follow the manufacturer's recommendation for proper mixing ratio per gallon of paint.
-When adding this additive it is very important to stir the paint every time before adding paint to the roller.
+If you would like to add an anti-slip finish you can purchase an additive that is found in the paint department from your local hard-ware store.
+This additive should be added to the first coat of floor coating and after STEP 6-3: Follow the manufacturer's recommendation for proper mixing ratio per gallon of coating.
+When adding this additive it is very important to stir the coating every time before adding coating to the roller.

-STEP 8 - APPLYING THE PAINT (FIRST COAT)
+STEP 8: APPLYING THE COATING (FIRST COAT)

-- 1. Paint the perimeter of the garage floor with a 2" Paint Brush. - 2.
-Begin rolling the floor paint starting in the back corner of the garage working left to right and then towards the front of the garage. - 3.
-Work in sections approximately 4' wide by 4' deep rolling in one direction (left to right) and then another (front to back) to ensure uniform coverage. - 4.
-Once the floor is completely painted, lower the garage door about a foot above the painted floor.
-Use painter's tape and plastic to prohibit any dust, leaves, or animals from walking on the freshly painted floor while it cures overnight.
+Paint the perimeter of the garage floor with a 2" paint brush.
+Begin rolling the floor coating starting in the back corner of the garage working left to right and then towards the front of the garage.

+3. Work in sections approximately 4' wide by 4' deep rolling in one direction (left to right) and then another (front to back) to ensure uniform coverage.

+4. Once the floor is completely coated, lower the garage door about a foot above the coated floor.
+Use painter's tape and plastic to prohibit any dust, leaves, or animals from walking on the freshly coated floor while it cures overnight.

-STEP 9 - APPLYING THE FINAL COAT
+STEP 9: APPLYING THE FINAL COAT

 Allow the first coat to dry for 12-24 hours before applying the second coat.
 The first coat should be dry to the touch and not leave any footprints when walked on.
 If it does, allow to dry longer until you are not leaving footprints.
 This can take up to 48 hours if the conditions are very damp or cool.
-You can also use spiked shoes to walk on a floor that is still dry to the touch yet leaves footprints.
+You can also use spiked shoes to walk on a floor that is still dry to the touch vet leaves foot-prints.
 This is especially helpful when putting more than two coats on a floor as the second coat may not be cured enough to walk on without leaving footprints.
-Do not let the paint cure longer than 72 hours between coats of paint; if it does, the surface should be lightly sanded and any dust vacuumed up before recoating.
-While applying the final coat, work quickly and do not attempt to roll over material that has begun to set-up or cure as a change in color will result.
+Do not let the coating cure longer than 72 hours between coats of coating; if it does, the surface should be lightly sanded and any dust vacuumed up before recoating.
+While applying the final coat, work guickly and do not attempt to roll over material that has begun to set-up or cure as a change in color will result.
 Allow the final coat to dry for at least 18-24 hours before foot traffic and at least 7 days before storing cars or moving heavy objects back onto the floor.

-STEP 10 - CLEAN-UP
+STEP 10: CLEAN-UP